openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Debugging/QEMU.md

-**Note**: Resetting QEMU means that emulator state is cleared, hence you must repeat the steps of mounting your home directory inside the emulator and copying the TA to `/lib/optee_armtz`.
+**Note**: Resetting QEMU means that emulator state is cleared, hence you must repeat the steps of mounting your home directory inside the emulator and copying the enclave to `/lib/optee_armtz`.
 Any breakpoints you set in GDB, however, persist across `system_reset`.

 ## Source-Level Debugging